laravel-streams/streams-api/docs/introduction.md

 ## Introduction

-The Streams API provides a full featured and extensible RESTful API.
-The API provides access and management control to all configured domain information and a streamlined interface to define custom endpoints of your own.
+The Streams API provides a bolt-on, fully configurable, highly performant, and extensible RESTful API.
+The API provides access and management control to all configured stream information and a streamlined interface to define custom endpoints of your own.

-This package can serve as the primary API, supplement an exisinting API, or add an additional API to a project.

 ### [Installation](installation)